hakan-demirli/FQ-Control-Center/README.md

 - TrackerMOSSE -> Really fast.
 But, it takes time to lock on to a target.
 - TrackerKCF -> Kinda slow but accurate.
 - TrackerBoosting -> Buggy and slow.
-- TrackerTLD -> Like KCF but a bit buggy?
+- TrackerTLD -> Like KCF but a bit buggy.
 - TrackerGOTURN -> Deep learning based tracker.
 Buggy as hell.
-- TrackerMedianFlow -> Fastish but there are some false positives.
+- TrackerMedianFlow -> Fastest but there are some false positives.
 - TrackerCSRT -> Accurate but slow.

 I have decided to go with the MOSSE algorithm.